aliceinpalth/pygw2spidy/readme.md

     print(str(Gw2Spidy.getItemData(19721)))

 The number '19721' is the item ID for [Globs of Ectoplasm](http://www.gw2spidy.com/item/19721).
 You can find an item's ID by navigating to its GW2Spidy page, and then looking in the URL.
+This would return all information from GW2Spidy regarding Globs of Ectoplasm: lowest sell order / highest buy order / rarity / icon image location, and more!

 License